Corticosteroids Could Play Significant Role in Managing Community-Acquired Pneumonia

 According to the authors of the current study, sCAP is defined as a case of pneumonia within 48 hours of a hospital admission that requires emergency care, mechanical ventilation, or vasopressor medications.1

-While not significantly prominent among the entire global population, sCAP can be a major issue for adults 65 and over.
-Among these patients, sCAP is common and leads to hospitalization for 2% of the population.
-Adults 65 and over also report a 6% 30-day mortality rate in hospitalized patients.3
+Although it is not significantly prominent among the global population, sCAP can be a major issue for adults 65 and over.
+Among these patients, sCAP is common and leads to hospitalization for 2%.
+Additionally, adults 65 and over who are hospitalized have a 6% 30-day mortality rate.3

-The CDC recommends all adults 50 and older receive a pneumococcal conjugate vaccine (PCV) to stay protected against sCAP.4 However, with the disease’s ability to significantly impact older adults and cause hospitalizations among this population, researchers are currently exploring ways of treating sCAP if vaccination is unsuccessful.
+The CDC recommends that all adults 50 and older receive a pneumococcal conjugate vaccine (PCV) to stay protected against sCAP.4 However, as the disease can significantly impact older adults and cause hospitalizations among this population, researchers are currently exploring ways of treating sCAP if vaccination is unsuccessful.

 “There is no established consensus for the use of corticosteroids in sCAP and inconsistency between guidelines,” wrote the authors of the current study.1 “This narrative review of recent literature and guidelines seeks to provide more clarity on the role of corticosteroid prescriptions in bacterial and non–COVID-19 viral sCAP.”

-In the researchers’ work conducting a full-scope, narrative review of corticosteroids for sCAP, they detailed the current evidence, guidelines, and standard of practice existing within health care today, specifically in the intensive care unit (ICU).
-After presenting the existing literature, researchers then explored the efficacy of various corticosteroids and their commonly associated adverse events.
+The researchers conducted a full-scope, narrative review of corticosteroids for sCAP.
+They detailed the current evidence, guidelines, and standards of practice in health care today, specifically in the intensive care unit (ICU).
+After presenting the existing literature, the researchers explored the efficacy of various corticosteroids and their commonly associated adverse events.

 Throughout much of the current evidence, the use of corticosteroids for treating sCAP is unclear.
-Many previous clinical trials have found reductions in mortality and hospital admission among patients taking corticosteroids for sCAP, but several others have shown little to no clinical benefits in this drug class, or even exacerbated outcomes among adult patients.1
+Data from many previous clinical trials have shown reductions in mortality and hospital admission among patients taking corticosteroids for sCAP, but other trial data have shown little to no clinical benefits in this drug class, or even exacerbated outcomes among adult patients.1

-However, a particular corticosteroid, hydrocortisone, arose throughout these studies as having significant benefits among patients experiencing sCAP, and especially those with septic shock.
-Although the benefits of the drug have led to ICU recommendation updates for hydrocortisone’s treatment of sCAP, the various guidelines provided by accredited health care organizations also display a lack of a consensus.
+However, a particular corticosteroid, hydrocortisone, emerged throughout these studies as having significant benefits among patients experiencing sCAP, especially those with septic shock.
+Although the drug's benefits have led to ICU recommendation updates for hydrocortisone’s treatment of sCAP, the various guidelines provided by accredited health care organizations also display a lack of consensus.

-Indeed, among the 8 guidelines researchers of the current study explored, half recommended corticosteroids for sCAP while the other half did not.
-Furthermore, those that did recommend this drug class did so on specific conditions, like if the patient presents with shock or does not have specific infectious diseases.
+Among the 8 guidelines that researchers of the current study explored, half recommended corticosteroids for sCAP, while the other half did not.
+Furthermore, the ones that recommended this drug class did so under specific conditions, such as if the patient presents with shock or does not have specific infectious diseases.

-The consensus to use corticosteroids for sCAP, like the guideline recommendations, is persistently scattered.
-According to the current study, a previous survey found that 51% of physicians use corticosteroids routinely in sCAP management.
+The consensus to use corticosteroids for sCAP, like the guideline recommendations, varies.
+According to the current study, evidence from a previous survey indicated that 51% of physicians use corticosteroids routinely in sCAP management.

 “Current evidence suggests that corticosteroids, particularly hydrocortisone, may have a potential role in the management of sCAP,” they continued.1 “However, recent trials have produced conflicting results, and the guidelines differ in their recommendations.”